stevef1uk/artificial_mind/docs/ARCHITECTURE.md

   - **MCP Knowledge Server**: Exposes knowledge bases (Neo4j, Weaviate) as MCP tools for LLM access
   - **Composite Tool Provider**: Combines HDN tools and MCP knowledge tools, automatically discovered by the LLM
   - **Conversational Layer**: Natural language interface with chain-of-thought visibility and thought storage
+  - **Async LLM Queue System**: Priority-based async queue for all LLM calls with LIFO processing, worker pools, and callback routing
   - See `Tools.md` for the tool schema, lifecycle, and operational details

 For a deeper, HDN-specific architecture diagram and narrative, see `hdn_architecture.md` and `Tools.md`.